KingSlayer-KS/Interacting_with_AAVE_with_code/Readme.md

 # Steps Involved(With withdraw function in the script)

-In this project we will not be deploying any projects as all the projects are already deployed, So we will just communicate with then and perform folowing
+In this project we will not be deploying any contracts as all the projects are already deployed, So we will just communicate with then and perform folowing
 opperations:
 1. Depositing Some ETH as colletral